TITLE:Program Director of Business Training and Community Education

 - Manage the CDL Truck Driving program including acting in the capacity of the CDL Branch Manager and completing state audit paperwork.

-- Explore the feasibility and potentially develop a Driver Safety Training Program in Lee and Whiteside Counties.
+- Explore the feasibility and develop a Driver Safety Training Program in Lee and Whiteside Counties.

 - Act as a liaison with chambers of commerce, city officials, economic development agencies, community organizations, local, state, and federal agencies, and the University of Illinois Extension Office.

-- Coordinate with the SVCC marketing department in the development of campaigns for the business and community education schedule, flyers, brochures, and publications for special programming, etc.
+- Coordinate with the SVCC marketing department in the development of campaigns for the business and community education programs.

 - Serve as a Chamber of Commerce Ambassador to develop relationships with local businesses.